PicnicSupermarket/dbt-score/docs/getting_started.md

 `dbt-score` uses the output of `dbt parse` (`manifest.json`) as input.
 Therefore, it is recommended to run `dbt-score` from the root of your dbt project.
-By default, it will look for `manifest.json` in the `target` directory.
+By default, it will look for `manifest.json` in dbt's `target` directory.

 `dbt-score` can be executed from the command line: